NALTP/Rules/README.md

   - (3) Retirement:
     - (a) No League Manager is permitted to retire from their position without naming a suitable replacement to be approved by the CRC.
   - (4) Members:
-    - (a) The League Managers for Season 32 will be Poeticalto and Cheezedoodle.
+    - (a) The League Managers for Season 33 will be Poeticalto and Cheezedoodle.
+    - (b) The League Manager Assistants for Season 33 will be Phreek and JJIIZGOD.

 #### Section C - Captains and Co-Captains
   - (1) Captaincy and Co-Captaincy structure overview:
     - (a) For each team in NALTP there will be a Captain, or General Manager (GM).